TheGoogleRider2/TheGoogleRider2/README.md

-- Hi, my name is @TheGoogleRider2 :(
+- Hi, my name is @TheGoogleRider2
-- This is my second account and will be using it from now on.
+- This is my second account and will be using it from now on since i lost my first one :(.
 - I'm just interested in computer things.
 - I consider myself to have a high Computer-literacy and is trying to learn/do programming.
 - Hobbies:
-  Listening to Music, Playing Musical instruments (Guitar, Piano & more), gaming and light programming.
+  Listening to Music, Playing Musical instruments (Guitar, Piano & more), gaming and light programming (currently studying Infomatik in school).

 - Computer Equipment:
  Macbook Pro (15inch-2013, Intel i7-4850HQ - Nvidia Geforce GT 750m) with Windows 10 (main) & Mac OSX.

+[size=200][b]Yamete Kudasai!![/b][/size]

 <!---
 TheGoogleRider2/TheGoogleRider2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.